-First, there are three well-known chocolate bars that are manufactured in DC:
+First, there are currently two well-known chocolate bars that are manufactured in DC:

 - Harper Macaw

 What do they have in common?
-1) They share similar inception dates, all rooting in DC approximately two years ago (2014-2015) and 2) each brand has unique sustainability endeavors.
+1) They share similar inception dates, each rooting in DC around 2014-2015, and 2) both brands have unique sustainability endeavors.
 The takeaways:

 Harper Macaw is a chocolate brand that sources cocoa beans from Brazil, specifically from the Brazilian Amazon Rainforest and the Atlantic Forest, and has a factory at 3160 Bladensburg Road, NE (see map).
 One-hour tours are available for $10 on weekends.
 The brand is well-known for its decorative packaging style by Design Army, including a notable political series during election season.
 Harper Macaw was founded by a husband and wife team, Brazilian chocolate maker (Sarah Hartman) and Marine veteran (Colin Hartman) and is now run by other colleagues (as of 2019 the couple has parted ways).
 The name Harper Macaw combines two endangered birds of Brazil: the harpy eagle and the blue hyacinth macaw.
 The brand is passionate about agroforestry and reforestation; the company reinvests in the Atlantic Forest through partnerships with NGO’s, including the American Bird Conservancy and Rainforest Trust.
 The cocoa is purchased through direct-trade.
 The factory sells chocolate bars, cocoa nibs, and hot cocoa.

-The Chocolate House (formerly Cocova) is a chocolate shop that curates craft chocolate in NW, DC near Dupont Circle.
+- The Chocolate House (formerly known as Cocova) is a chocolate shop that curates craft chocolate in NW, DC near Dupont Circle.
 The current sample list of worldwide chocolate brands can be found here.
 Clearly, it’s a fantastic spot to find all sorts of fine chocolate bars.
 Visit The Chocolate House to get all of the DC chocolate bar selections listed in this guide (and more) in one convenient place.
 This is a Time Cupsoul chocolate go-to!
 Visit: 1904 18th St NW

-Chocolate Chocolate is a small but special DC shop in NW (near Farragut North), located at the base of an office building.
+- Chocolate Chocolate is a small but special DC shop in NW (near Farragut North), located at the base of an office building.
 The shelving may be limited compared to other spaces, but the service and the selection is top tier.
 This shop is great for personal or corporate gifts, especially with a DC vibe; many patrons enjoy the shop’s monument-shaped chocolate offerings.
 Go to Chocolate Chocolate to get quality level chocolate in the shape of a DC landmark!
 Visit: 1130 Connecticut Avenue NW

-Kron Chocolatier is located in NW, DC, and Time Cupsoul has dedicated an article to the shop.
+- Kron Chocolatier is located in NW, DC, and Time Cupsoul has dedicated an article to the shop.
 It offers its own chocolate creations packaged in well-known beautiful flower boxes.
 Family-owned, located in Chevy Chase, NW, DC.
 Visit: 5300 Connecticut Avenue NW, #3B

 Taking a local road trip to MD or VA?
 Award-winning SPAGnVOLA (MD), Zoe’s Chocolate (MD), Fleurir Chocolates (formerly in Georgetown, DC, now in VA), Artisan Confections (VA), River-Sea Chocolates (VA), Bluprint Chocolatiers (VA), and Potomac Chocolate (VA) can be found in a car ride just beyond Washington, DC.